Quick Answer, Quick Answer, Revenge Trading

 Set a personal daily loss limit that's stricter than your prop firm's.
 If your firm allows a 2% daily loss, set yours at 1%.
 When you hit your limit, you're done.

-As of March 2026, most funded accounts at firms like Lucid Trading, Top One Futures, and FundingPips have daily loss limits between 1-3% of account value.
+Most funded accounts at firms like Lucid Trading, Top One Futures, and FundingPips carry daily loss limits in the low single-digit-percent range of account value.
 Those limits exist specifically because the firms know revenge trading is the #1 account killer.
 Their daily loss limit is your safety net.
 But don't wait until you hit it.
 Set your own line tighter.

 I use 50% of the firm's daily loss limit as my personal cap.
-If the firm allows $1,500 in daily losses on a $50K account, I stop at $750.
+If the firm allows a given daily loss on an account, I stop at half of it.
 This gives me a buffer for the next day instead of starting in a drawdown hole.

 Strategy 6: The Screenshot Journal